Steve's Gastronomic Home Page

 Grand House Restaurant

-Grand House is the largest and most upscale Chinese restaurant in Oklahoma City's "Asian District" along Classen Boulevard.
+Grand House is probably the most well known Chinese restaurant in Oklahoma City's "Asian District" along Classen Boulevard, and is certainly one of the most popular.
 Serving "bistro style" food, I tend to think this concept is mostly an excuse to charge higher prices, and even to charge extra for such items as fortune cookies.
 For the most part, though, Grand House also serves higher quality food than most Chinese restaurants in the city.
-The décor, jazz music played over the sound system, and customer service, have all made me feel that it is a special experience to go to Grand House.
+The décor, jazz music played over the sound system, customer service, and even the hot brewed tea, have all made me feel that it is a special experience to go to Grand House.

 Grand House is probably best known for its dim sum.
 These traditional Chinese dumplings and other snacks are served on Saturday, Sunday, and holidays until 3:00 p.m.
-Even at a late hour dim sum trays are still floating around, and the food tastes like it has been recently prepared.
+Even at a late hour dim sum trays are still floating around, and the selection of items does not seem to suffer.
 Items can also be ordered from the dim sum menu and will be cooked to order.
-While going to Grand House is not quite like being in a "Chinatown" restaurant in a major west coast city, it does provide some welcome variety to Oklahoma City's restaurant scene.
+While ordering the dim sum is not quite like being in a "Chinatown" restaurant in a major west coast city, it does provide some welcome variety to Oklahoma City's restaurant scene.
 Sundays and holidays seem to have the greatest variety of dim sum selections.
 If at all possible, plan to go on the Chinese New Year.

 Some of Grand House's dim sum items

-Chinese broccoli, shrimp and leek dumplings, and congee served as dim sum
+Chinese broccoli, steamed shrimp and leek dumplings, and congee served as dim sum

-Most of the dim sum dumpling and other items contain pre-prepared sauces, so I have had to ask which items contain MSG.
-The best bet is to ask for things that can be prepared from scratch in the kitchen, such as Chinese Broccoli.
+Most of the dim sum dumpling and other items contain pre-prepared sauces, and almost all of it contains MSG.
+One strategy is to ask for things that can be prepared from scratch in the kitchen, such as Chinese Broccoli.
 This was a delicious vegetable with a Chinese sauce that was substantial enough to take care of a large part of my appetite.

 Congee and sticky buns